Bergen International Film Festival

-The Bergen International Film Festival (BIFF) is a film festival held annually in October in Bergen, Norway since 2000, and is the largest film festival in the nation in number of films.
-The festival celebrated its 20th edition in 2019, featuring more than 150 films in the program.
-The festival leader is Tor Fosse, and BIFF is owned by Bergen Cinema.
+The Bergen International Film Festival (BIFF) is a film festival held annually in October in Bergen, Norway since 2000.
+It is one of the biggest film festivals in Norway and among the most important documentary film festivals in the Nordic countries.
+The festival celebrated its 25th edition in 2024, featuring more than 120 films in the program and received more than 55,000 admissions.
+The festival is owned by Bergen kino.